-Here you can find details on the unique capabilities of the Acoustic Pipeline’s ultrasonic classifiers for detecting and identifying bats and other species that produce high-frequency sound.
+Here you can find details on the unique capabilities of the Acoustic Pipeline’s ultrasonic classifiers for detecting and identifying bats, which includes the identification of all European bat species, and other species groups that produce high-frequency sound.

 Features, capabilities and performance